Elering/estfeed-datahub-docs/eng/12-metering-data.md

 - if even one metering result fails validation, the entire message receives status `ERROR`;
 - if the start of the period is further in the future than allowed, error code `period-start-too-far-in-future` is returned;
 - in the `import` service, the same template must be used that is returned by the corresponding template service or export service.
 - When sending metering data via V2 API, a limit applies to the number of periods that can be transmitted in one message.
-Up to 35,040 periods of metering data can be sent at once.
-If one day of data is sent daily, one message can transmit data for up to 365 metering points.
-For a longer period, the number of metering points must be reduced accordingly.
+Up to 35,040 periods of electricity metering data or 8760 periods of gas metering data can be sent at once.

 ### API abbreviations